 Having enough clamps is crucial.
 Get those that don’t exert so much force that they break your plastic parts.
 I attach mine to my telescoping lamp!

 Back in the day, you raided your Dad’s workshop for sandpaper.
 Get a selection of different grits.
 Cheap ones can be found in the women’s nail care section of just about any Walmart.
-I get these emery boards and cut them in half.
+I get these emery boards and cut them in half making them great for tight spaces.

 For priming I like Stynylrez.
 It is from Badger and comes in four colors: black, gray, white and silver.
-I have not used the silver yet but will try it out soon.
-I like to prime with silver (that’s the original color of the unpainted planes were produced in) so I’ll try priming with it to kill two birds with one stone.
+I have not used the silver yet, it just came out, but will try it out soon.
+I like to prime with silver (that’s the original color of the unpainted planes) so I’ll try priming with it to kill two birds with one stone.
 Here is Stynylrez.

 Glues: there are glues for just about everything.
 I use simple Loctite superglue in both Ultra-gel and regular quick drying, you’ll use both depending on what you are doing.
 The gel gives you a couple of seconds to position the part and the liquid glues on contact.
 For everything else, I use Tamiya extra thin.
 Get one bottle of the extra thin, then get refills for it by buying large containers of Tamiya airbrush cleaner, it is the same stuff.
 Here’s that:

-Remember, superglue will not stick to superglue so if you have a superglue fail you have to scrape it off to make a clean gluing surface.
+Remember, superglue will not stick to superglue so if you have a superglue fail you have to scrape off the dry superglue to make a clean gluing surface before you try again.
 Also, superglue won’t stick to the type of plastic used on Coffeemate container lids and margarine container lids.
 You can squeeze a little superglue on to a piece of plastic like that, close up the lid on your superglue container and then use a toothpick to apply it where it needs to go.
 This will keep your superglue from drying in the container.

-Her is a cheap idea for holders for your supplies.
-If you’ve got an old Sauder or Bush desk, or something else in your basement with drawers, take a drawer, cut two paint sticks which you also probably have in your basement, use two screws to attach the paint sticks to the back of the drawer and you have a drawer angled toward you.
-I got some cheap plastic display boxes and put 9 boxes in each drawer to hold toothpicks, rubber bands, stir sticks, cotton swabs or whatever you want.
+I am a slob; as you can see from my photos I rarely put any tool or supply away when I’m working so I’m always looking for ways to organize my workspace.
+Here is a cheap idea for holders for your supplies.
+If you’ve got an old Sauder or Bush desk, or something else in your basement with drawers, take a drawer, cut two paint sticks which you also probably have in your basement, use two or three screws to attach the paint sticks to the back of the drawer (pre-drill as paint sticks split really easily) and you have a drawer angled toward you.
+I got some cheap plastic display boxes from Amazon and put 9 boxes in each drawer to hold toothpicks, rubber bands, stir sticks, cotton swabs or whatever you want.
 Here is what that looks like:

-Back in the day, I put pieces of scotch tape on the canopies, carfully cut along the canopy lines with and xacto knife, painted the ribs, pulled the tape off and done.
-Now the have vynyl canopy masks.
-They didn’t work for me on a P-61B I’m working on; they just didn’t line up right.
+This is probably the most important thing I discovered building my current project or a GWH P-61B in 1/48.
+Back in the day, I put pieces of scotch tape on canopies, carefully cut along the canopy lines with an X-acto knife, painted the ribs, pulled the tape off and done.
+Now they have vynyl canopy masks.
+I’m so far not a fan.
+They didn’t work for me on a P-61B I’m working on; they just didn’t line up right, some too large, some too small, some didn’t stick down and some were the wrong shape.
 Here’s that:

-So, I tried masking tape and that failed miserably.
-Luckily I broke a bunch of pieces on my P-61B getting them off the sprue and had a cheap P-61B I bought off ebay and so replaced the canopies.
+So, I pulled the pre-made masks off, tried masking tape and that failed miserably.
+Luckily I broke a bunch of pieces on my P-61B getting them off the sprue and had a cheap P-61B I bought off ebay for replacement parts which also provided a new set of canopies for a do-over so I replaced the canopies.
 Here is the crappy result of the masking tape.

 So, you need to start with a really really thin bladed sprue cutter.
 So far, the thinnest bladed one I’ve found is from Tamiya.
 Here is the Tamiya on the left and a regular one on the right.